solo-io/glooctl/README.md

 ## Managing Routes on a Virtual Host
-The `route` command allows you to manage the routes on a specific virtual host.
+The `route` command allows us to manage the routes on a specific virtual host.
 It uses the default virtual host if we don't specify any virtual host.
 We can override this by using the `virtual-host` or `v` flag on route commands.

 We can also use the `domain` or `d` command to specify the virtual host to use.
 It selects the virtual host containing that domain.